-Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference AEW W: Access and Enabling Works SCAW: Surface Civil & Alignment SBT: Station Box Tunnels SSTOM: Stations Systems, Trains, Operations & Maintenance guidelines management of the contamination in accordance with NSW Environment Protection Authority statutory guidelines The unexpected finds procedure for on-airport construction would be consistent with the Western nd other contractors as delegated by Sydney M etroWSA Sydney Airport unexpected finds procedure detailed in the Soil and Water Construction Environmental Management Plan (Western Sydney Airport, 2019g) SW_59 Post construction, an inspection of construction, stockpiling and laydown sites and soil validation of redundant sedimentation/water quality basins would be undertaken to assess if further investigation and remediation is required.
+Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference AEW : Access and Enabling Works SCAW: Surface Ci tion Box Tunnels SSTOM: Stations Systems, and other contractors as delegated by Sydney N aintenance guidelines management of the contamination in accordance with NSW Environment Protection Authority statutory guidelines , The unexpected finds procedure for on-airport construction would be consistent with the Western Sydney Airport unexpected finds procedure detailed in the Soil and Water Construction Environmental Management Plan (Western Sydney Airport, 2019g) SW_59 Post construction, an inspection of construction, stockpiling and laydown sites and soil validation of redundant sedimentation/water quality basins would be undertaken to assess if further investigation and remediation (if required.
 Investigation and remediation (if required) would be undertaken in accordance with the Soil and Water Management Plan (off-airport) and a project specific Remediation Action Plan that would be consistent with the Western Sydney Airport Remediation Action Plan (2019) (on-airport).
 All inspections, investigations and remediation would be undertaken by a qualified contaminated lands consultant (verified by a certified contaminated land practitioner) Post-construction Environmental site inspections will be undertaken by the Contractor Environment Manager (or delegate) on a weekly basis to evaluate the effectiveness of environmental controls implemented by the contractor.
 SCAW, SSTOM - Environment Manager and Design Manager.
 SM - WSA EIA Table 8-3 SC6 SW_60 Prior to ground disturbance in areas of potential acid sulfate soil occurrence, testing would be carried out to determine the actual presence of acid sulfate soils.
 If acid sulfate soils are encountered, they would be managed in accordance with the Acid Sulfate Soil Manual (Acid Sulfate Soil Management Advisory Committee, 1998) Pre-construction A testing regime will be determined by the Contractor prior to disturbance.
 Results from this will determine the management requirements in accordance with the ASSM.
 The program will need to be approved by the Principal.
 SCAW, SBT - Environment Manager and Design Manager.
 SM - WSA EIA Table 8-3 SC7